fnand/histogrammar/README.md

 # Histogrammar

 Histogrammar is a declarative grammar for booking histograms with automatic filling and merging.
-It simplifies the process of reducing huge, distributed datasets to a form that can be plotted, especially in a functional workflow like Apache Spark.
+It simplifies the process of reducing a huge, distributed dataset to a form that can be plotted, especially in a functional workflow like Apache Spark.
+It also generalizes the concept of histograms to an algebra of composable primitives, allowing them to be combined in novel ways.

-Here's a simple example:
+Here's a simple example.

 ```scala
 import org.dianahep.histogrammar._